johann-solo/oliveandmango.github.io/site/content/blog/2019-02-25-pink-grapefruit-and-avocado-salad.md

 categories: ["sides"]
 tags: ["grapefruit", "avocados", "citrus"]
 excerpt: A bright, and refreshing salad with Creamy avocado and crunchy pistachios
-keywords: ["grapefruit", "avocados", "salads"]
+keywords: ["grapefruit salads", "avocado salads"]
-description: A bright, and refreshing salad with Creamy avocado and crunchy pistachios
+description: A bright and refreshing pink grapefruit salad with creamy avocado and crunchy pistachios.
 ---

 There’s nothing like enjoying citrus season where citrus is actually grown.
 Sure we get it all imported here but there’s nothing quite like it off the tree.
 I thoroughly enjoyed all the delicious citrus we had off the tree (market fresh or from a friend's or workmate's tree) while living in Trinidad.
 Citrus was one of my favourite seasons, followed by mango season while living there.
-The variety of citrus on the Island itself was wonderful.
+The variety of citrus on the island itself was wonderful.
 It was nice to make freshly squeezed orange and grapefruit juice with locally grown citrus, especially on a hot day.
 Totally refreshing.
 </br>
 </br>
 ![Pink Grapefruit and Avocado Salad](/images/uploads/2019_02_25_pink_grapefruit_and_avocado_salad_2.jpg)